 My teaching philosophy entails cultivating education after gaining an understanding of the personal learning style of my student.
 This involves a combination of identifying the concepts which a student experiences as challenging in addition to identifying learners' strengths.
 I incorporate positive reinforcement of student strengths and dedication of time to areas of difficulty, and together we pave a pathway to a better understanding.

-Acquiring fluency in Spanish as a second language is a life-changing experience, as it opens doors in the professional world in addition to broadens one's mind culturally.
+Acquiring fluency in English or Spanish as a second language is a life-changing experience, as it opens doors in the professional world in addition to broadens one's mind culturally.
 I am determined to work with students through any challenges we encounter along the path to acquisition.
-Spanish is a beautiful language, and I promise the learning process can be enjoyable and fun!

 What is your teaching philosophy?